juniorsundarCasual/TGT/vault/volume-5.chapter-323.md

 A sly smile cracked Ghon's nonchalant face in half.
 "Well, it all started a few months before the situation that transpired in the Palace.
 I happened to catch Little Sister reading one of those serial pulp romance novels that the book peddlers in the lower districts vend.
 I immediately confiscated them as in fear that it would corrupt her innocent mind.
 But I found something interesting."

-Ghen reached into his jacket and brought out three different books with a similar typography in their titles.
+Ghon reached into his jacket and brought out three different books with a similar typography in their titles.
 He opened them up to a random page and placed them in front of Jin.

 "These texts seem familiar," Jin murmured.
 He then snapped his fingers in surprise, "Wait a minute!"